selinaerhabor/keep-learning-first-aid/README.md

 * **Website Icon** - uses the Keep Learning First Aid brand logo as this image is unique enough to symbolise the tab/window of the website.
 * **Collapsed Navigation Bar (Mobile view)** - available on extra small and small screens, displays username, cart, search bar and the different pages on the website to make it easy to navigate through the web app.
 * **Footer** - Available on all screen sizes, includes a mock email subscription form to sign up to Keep Learning First Aid newsletter.
 Underneath input box, there are privacy policy, terms & conditions and contact us links to provide users with some information on data protection in accordance with addressing recent changes to General Data Protection Regulation (GDPR).
-* **Colour Scheme** - Includes Green, White and Blue which are bright colours that work well with each other.
+* **Colour Scheme** - Includes green, white and blue which are bright colours that work well with each other under the right levels of brightness.
+A light blue background has been
+* chosen to contrast appropriately with text and image content to make content legible for visitors to the website.
 The combination of these colours on the page provides a neat and clean layout as intended.

 ### 2.1.2 First Aid Tip of the Week
 The First Aid Tip of the Week displays featured first aid topic every week.
 The card uses animation to gain the user’s interest and focus once they click on the First Aid Tip of the Week tab.
 By default the first aid tip of the week is loaded in the card displayed on the page, but the user can access past First Aid Tips of the week in case they are not up-to-date with the latest post.
 This gives users the opportunity to actually absorb the information provided on the page and hopes to encourage users to remain in tune with the posts.